Hang-wenlong/LG-ER-MT/README.md

 # LG-ER-MT
-code for Local and Global Structure-aware Entropy Regularized Mean Teacher Model for 3D Left Atrium segmentation
+Model for reproducing experimental results.
+Code will be released soon.

 ### Installation
 This repository is based on PyTorch 0.4.1.